From the voices of our incarcerated friends: Trust creates an environment for healing.

 Here’s our default to all One Parish One Prisoner Teams and their Incarcerated Friend: details about each others’ lives stay within your team.

-We even keep our incarcerated friend’s last name confidential for the first season, not sharing that information with the wider church yet.
+We even keep our incarcerated friend’s last name confidential for the first year, not sharing that information with the wider church yet.
 Why?
-Folks in the congregation start Googling this person’s name, and become frightened investigators scrolling through the worst acts this person ever committed.
-If someone came to your worship service and asked for prayer ministry afterwards, or a woman shared a painful story in a small group, would you go tell your spouse?
-No. Your spouse has no relationship with this person, nor context to understand what was shared in confidence.
-Gossip destroys.
+Folks start Googling this person’s name and become frightened investigators, scrolling through the worst acts this person ever committed.
+If someone came to your worship service and asked for prayer ministry afterwards, or a woman shared a painful story in a small group, would you tell a coworker about it later?
+No. Your coworker has no relationship with this person, or context to understand what was shared in confidence.

-Your incarcerated friend needs a team they can trust, a small group who can do the work of learning the whole story of their crimes and past, learning their character and not just their rap sheet.
+Your incarcerated friend needs a team they can trust, a small group who can do the work of learning the whole story of their past, learning about their character and not just their rap sheet.

 Back to kinship.

-If you feel there’s truly a matter of concern, that’s why this is built to include a pastor from leadership on the team.
+If you feel there’s truly a matter of concern, that’s why your team includes a pastor from leadership.
 You’re not alone.
 Discern together, within the group.

 Make sense?

-1) Ask yourself if it is to celebrate the person’s growth and plans, and help build trust?
-If not, it’s probably gossip, and it’s no different than if this person were in your church and shared part of their past mistakes with you in a support group.
-If so, there is a better place to share this down the road with the congregation more formally.
-We’ll help you with that.
+1) Ask yourself: is it to celebrate the person’s growth and plans and help build trust?
+If not, it’s probably gossip, and it’s no different than if this person were in your church and shared past mistakes with you in a small group.
+That stuff stays between you.

-2) Ask your friend for permission to share a specific story and why.
-That builds trust.
-Even if it’s something small and they reply, “For sure!”
-Moving forward, they will feel even safer, knowing you would always ask first, and they can speak even more freely.
-If they say no thanks, that’s a helpful answer!
+2) Ask your friend for permission to share a specific story and tell them why you’d like to share it.
+Even if it’s just something small and they reply, “For sure!”
+Asking permission shows respect and builds trust.
+Moving forward, they will feel even safer, knowing you will always ask first, and they can speak freely.

 COMPASSION